“Drone shots add a whole other dimension to your visual story.”

 a.
 Our CASA certification covers us for UAV operations Australia-wide.

 b.
 Depending on the needs of your project and where specifically you wish to fly, we may need to lodge a flight request.
 This may be at an additional charge (depending on the application required), and approval can take up to 28 days – depending on specific requirements.

 c.
-If you have a project in mind, it’s best to contact us in the first instance and we can work through the details.
+If you have a project in mind, just contact us in the first instance and we’ll work through the details.
 For example, some areas require approval on weekdays but not on weekends.
 Therefore by contacting us first we can help advise on areas that would be most appropriate to film your project.